Fast Hyperspectral Neutron Tomography: Results

 Figure~\ref{fig:recon_SIM} illustrates material reconstructions for the simulated data.
 Figure~\ref{fig:recon_SIM}(a) shows several ground truth slices for the material simulation.
 Figure~\ref{fig:recon_SIM}(b) shows the baseline RDMD material reconstructions for the same slices.
 Figure~\ref{fig:recon_SIM}(c) and~(d) show the associated FMD material reconstructions for the semi-supervised and unsupervised modes, respectively.
-By comparing to the ground truths, we see that FMD accurately estimated Ni and Cu for both modes, while Al's estimations show some noise and artifacts.
+Figure~\ref{fig:recon_3D_SIM} shows 3D renderings of the reconstructions for unsupervised FMD.
+Comparing FMD reconstructions to the ground truth, we see that the Ni and Cu estimates are accurate for both modes, while Al's estimates show some noise and artifacts.
+The circular artifacts in the Al reconstructions arise from the accumulation of residual errors near the boundaries.
+While such artifacts are common in CT reconstructions, they are particularly more visible in this case due to the weak presence of Al in neutron radiographs.
 However, the RDMD results are much noisier and deviate considerably from the ground truths.
-Figure~\ref{fig:recon_3D_SIM} shows 3D renderings of the reconstructions for unsupervised FMD.

 Figure~\ref{fig:LAC_all}(a) shows the theoretical $\mu$-spectra for Ni, Cu, and Al used in the simulation.
 Figure~\ref{fig:LAC_all}(b) shows the spectra estimated using baseline RDMD for the simulated data.
 Figure~\ref{fig:LAC_all}(c) and~(d) show the spectra estimated for the simulated data using semi-supervised and unsupervised FMD, respectively.
 The FMD estimates of $\mu$-spectra closely match the theoretical ground truths, while RDMD estimates are slightly noisy.